 OK, you're saying, I get it.
 Thrillers have to be tough and fast.
 But what about a romance?
 I'd sound crazy if I said:

 She saw him across the room.
 She wanted him.
 Always had.
 He was the one.
 Forever.
 Too bad.

 You'd say that this wasn't appropriate for a romance, that readers expect a gentler pace more suited to the story, to wit:

 She looked at him where he sat at his ease.
 The length of the room separated them, and yet she felt as if they were the only two in the restaurant, as if she were right beside him, feeling his strong presence.
 How many times had they sat across from each other at a table so small that their hands naturally brushed, so small that nothing could distract them from each other?
 Then her father had decided that he needed a bigger world and she had been torn helplessly away but wait, Joseph was lifting his head he was looking at her, a look that warmed his eyes as he recognised her.
 Her heart twisted like a beam of white light broken through a prism: her refuge, her love, the man meant to be hers as far from her as surely as if he were dead.
 Eyes blurring with tears, she opened her purse, groping inside for what would help her meet her inescapable destiny.

 A gentler pace.
 So you're saying it's all right to bore your readers because it's about love?
 I don't think so.
 Microwave it, don't slow-cook it.
 Life moves fast, even when you're in love:

 She looked at him across the restaurant, after so long still feeling as if she sat with him at an intimate table.
 He lifted his head.
 His eyes warmed as he recognised her.
-Her heart twisted as she opened her purse, hand fumbling on the cold weight.
+Her heart twisted like molten glass as she opened her purse, hand fumbling on the cold weight.